-Wednesdays and Sundays you can experience Värmland from the river Klarälven and let the river decide the speed.
+Saturdays during June and end of August and Wednesdays and Sundays during main season you can experience Värmland from the river Klarälven and let the river decide the speed.
 You float down the river Klarälven on your raft of logs that you have built yourselves.
 Meeting: 09.30.
 You have to book in advance.

 Every day of the week, depending on the availability on site, you can rent a Canadian canoe or sit-on-top-kayak and make your own tour on river Klarälven.
 You start paddling against the current, then turn around and glide back to Klarälvens camping.
 If we have staff available we might even be able to offer at transport to a starting point north of the campsite so you paddle back south.
 Time: by appointment (you book in advance).
 Price: SEK 120/hour or SEK 430/day (without transport), SEK 390 /adult, SEK 195 SEK/child under 16 years (including local transport).

 Älvens hus [Rivers house] is located adjacent to Klarälvens camping and offers both an exhibition about Klarälven as well as a the Klarälven fishing centre where you can buy fishing license, rent or buy fishing equipment and get advice and help with everything concerning fishing.
 The fishery of Norra NY, in which Älvens hus is located, offers more than 100 lakes and watercourses.